 - Serve.
 Drizzle the Swedish pancakes with buttermilk syrup and sprinkle over some berries then serve warm.

-This is the part where you can get creative!
-The choices of toppings are limited to your own imagination!
-You can serve the Swedish pancakes up with one or two toppings or put out a variety and let everyone choose their own!
+Choices of toppings are limited to your own creative imagination.
+Serve Swedish pancakes with one or two toppings or put out a variety and let everyone choose their own!

-- You can keep it simple with some powdered sugar and cinnamon pancake syrup.
+- Keep it simple with some powdered sugar and cinnamon pancake syrup.
 This is one of my favorite combinations, as is melted butter and maple syrup.

 - If you want to get a little more adventurous, try topping your pancakes with homemade strawberry jam or some whipped topping and fresh fruit and berries.